Privacy Virtual Cards

 Source: Rohit Tandon

-That’s why many businesses and consumers use Privacy Virtual Cards to safeguard their financial information from being compromised online.
+That’s why many consumers use Privacy Virtual Cards to safeguard their financial information from being compromised online.

-Privacy lets you generate Merchant-Locked or Single-Use Cards:
+Privacy lets you generate Merchant-Locked, Single-Use, or Category-Locked Cards:

 1. Merchant-Locked Cards are tied to the first merchant you used them at.
 They protect you by preventing potential hackers from using the virtual card number anywhere else and are ideal for subscriptions and recurring payments.